-Low Growth: 3.41x employment growth multiple
+Low Growth: 3.91x employment growth multiple

-- Two features characterise the Low Growth scenario - a MedTech Core boom, consistent to varying degrees across all three scenarios, and the decline of Biopharma Core, attributable to poor ATMP and Vaccines segment growth 2019-2020. - Whilst MedTech Core growth is resilient across the three scenarios because of its diverse segment portfolio (and ongoing growth since 2017), Biopharma Core suffers in the Low growth scenario from a lack of segment growth diversity.
+- Two features characterise the Low Growth scenario - a MedTech Core boom, consistent to varying degrees across all three scenarios, and the decline of Biopharma Core, attributable to poor ATMP and Vaccines segment growth 2019-2020. - Whilst MedTech Core growth is resilient across the three scenarios because of its diverse segment portfolio (and an observed covid boost in 2020 data), Biopharma Core suffers in the Low growth scenario from a lack of segment growth diversity.

-Medium Growth: 4.48x employment growth multiple
+Medium Growth: 4.27x employment growth multiple